-- Attend one of many Pre-School Story Hour sessions for children ages 3-5.
+- Attend storytimes sessions for children ages 0-8.

-- Participate in special Summer Reading Programs and enjoy games, prizes and a party, too!
+- Participate in Summer Reading Programs and enjoy games, prizes and a party, too!

-- Find the books you need to do your summer reading school assignment.
+- Find the books you need for school assignments.

 - Explore Internet websites designed especially for parents & kids.